Excitation Dropout: Encouraging Plasticity in Deep Neural Networks: Method

 \subsection{Background}

 Saliency maps that quantize the importance of class-specific neurons for an input image are instrumental to our proposed scheme.
 Popular approaches include Class Activation Maps (CAM) \cite{cam}, Gradient-weighted Class Activation Mapping (Grad-CAM) \cite{gradcam}, and Excitation Backprop (EB) \cite{zhang2017top}.
+A thorough analysis of all saliency methods is out of the scope of this work, and the saliency problem in general is far from solved.
 We choose to use EB since it produces a valid probability distribution for each network layer.
+The saliency maps obtained using this approach are evaluated for spatial localization of objects and demonstrate the ability of pointing to the right region of an image \cite{zhang2017top}.

 In a standard CNN, the forward activation of neuron $a_j$ is computed by $\widehat{a}_j=\phi(\sum_iw_{ij}\widehat{a}_i+b_i)$, where $\widehat{a}_i$ is the activation coming from the previous layer, $\phi$ is a nonlinear activation function, $w_{ij}$ and $b_i$ are the weight from neuron $i$ to neuron $j$ and the added bias at layer $i$, respectively.
-EB devises a backpropagation formulation able to reconstruct the evidence used by a deep model to make decisions.
+EB devises a backpropagation formulation that is able to reconstruct the evidence used by a deep model to make decisions.
 It computes the probability of each neuron recursively using conditional probabilities $P(a_i|a_j)$ in a top-down order starting from a probability distribution over the output units, as follows:

 where $\mathcal{P}_i$ is the parent node set of $a_i$.
 EB passes top-down signals through excitatory connections having non-negative activations, excluding from the competition inhibitory ones.
+EB is designed with an assumption of non-negative activations.
+Most modern CNNs use ReLU activation functions, which satisfy this assumption.
+Therefore, negative weights can be assumed to not positively contribute to the final prediction.
 Assuming $C_j$ the child node set of $a_j$, for each $a_i \in C_j$, the conditional winning probability $P(a_i |a_j)$ is defined as

-where $Z_j$ is a normalization factor such that $\sum_{a_i\in \mathcal{C}_j}P(a_i|a_j) = 1$.
+where $Z_j$ is a normalization factor such that a probability distribution is maintained, \ie~$\sum_{a_i\in \mathcal{C}_j}P(a_i|a_j) = 1$.
 Recursively propagating the top-down signal and preserving the sum of backpropagated probabilities, it is possible to highlight the salient neurons in each layer using Eqn.~\ref{eq:EBmain}, \ie~neurons that mostly contribute to a specific task.
 We will refer to the distribution of $P(a_i)$ as $p_{EB}(a_i)$.